IIIT-Delhi/IIIT-Delhi/README.md

 Welcome!
 To join the IIIT-Delhi organization on GitHub, please follow these steps:

-1. **Fork this Repository**: Click the "Fork" button at the top right of this page.
+1. **Follow the Organization**: Go to the [IIIT-Delhi organization](https://github.com/IIIT-Delhi) and click the "Follow" button.

 2. **Star this Repository**: Click the "Star" button at the top right of this page.

-3. **Follow the Organization**: Go to the [IIIT-Delhi organization page](https://github.com/IIIT-Delhi) and click the "Follow" button.
+3. **Fork this Repository**: Click the "Fork" button at the top right of this page.

 4. **Submit a Pull Request**: Add your GitHub username and IIIT Delhi email address to the `students.md` file in the format shown below.
 Then, submit a Pull Request with the title "Add me to the organization".